Heat kernel of non-minimal second-order operators: Coincidence limits

 \section{Coincidence limits}

-In this section we present all the coincidence limits up to dimension four operators of the Synge world function, the reduced Van-Vleck determinant and the Seeley-DeWitt coefficients.
+In this section we present all the coincidence limits up to dimension-four operators of the Synge world function, the reduced Van-Vleck determinant and the Seeley-DeWitt coefficients.
 As we have done in the main text, we discard surface terms.
 The Seeley-DeWitt coefficients are those of the minimal operator

-\subsection{Covariant derivatives of the Synge World function}
+\subsection{Covariant derivatives of the Synge world function}

 We start by considering the Synge world function.
 All these results are derived by covariant differentiating Eq. \eqref{eq:world-function}, sorting the covariant derivatives and taking the coincidence limit.
 First of all, we have